 Endocrine disruptors, for instance, can mimic the way our natural hormones work, tricking our body into thinking that they are hormones, while others block natural hormones from functioning properly.
 They have been suspected to be associated with interfering with the female and male reproductive systems and conditions such as infertility, as well as obesity, diabetes and even cancer.
-Other ingredients can mess with your skin’s barrier and causing irritation, especially if you have sensitive skin or a skin condition such as eczema.
+Other ingredients can mess with your skin’s barrier and cause irritation, especially if you have sensitive skin or a skin condition such as eczema.